rbrich/keybox/README.rst

 Introduction
 ------------

-Pwlockr is a password management program.
+Pwlockr is a program built around simple file format.
+The file is encrypted using strong encryption.
+Unlike most password managers, this is completely offline.
+All your secrets stay safe in local file.
+Nothing is sent anywhere, unless you explicitly set up network synchronization using some other tool.

 Features: